 All children who reach the age of five during the school year (1st September - 31st August) are eligible for admission to Reception at the start of the Autumn term.

 The Local Authority is responsible for offering places on behalf of the school which is a 'Community Controlled Primary School'.
-The policy for admission to community and controlled secondary schools for 2016/2017 is as follows:
+The current policy (subject to change) for admission to community and controlled secondary schools for is as follows:

 The Council will admit all children with a statement of special educational needs, in whose statement the school is named.